 With my first, I got a positive pregnancy test before my husband got home from work.
 So I jumped in my car and ran to Target to buy a onesie.
 Putting it into an Amazon package, I left it out front for him to open when he got inside.
-I videotaped the entire thing, and it was such a special moment; it even went viral on TikTok a year later.
+I videotaped the entire thing, and it was such a special moment.
+It even went viral on TikTok a year later.
 For my second, we were in a global pandemic.
-So with both of us being home, I texted him to come to the bathroom and then shove the test in his face.
+So with both of us home, I texted him to come to the bathroom and then shove the test in his face.
 Romantic?
 Not quite.
 On par for a second baby?
 Definitely.

 The symptoms started fast.

 It seemed that overnight, I looked and felt pregnant.
 My boobs grew to their full pregnancy size in just a few days, and I even started showing very early on.
 With my first, I wished for a bump every day until one finally appeared ever so slightly at 20 weeks.
 This time, I put my regular jeans away before letting the world know I was expecting.